ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### User Management

-Users with Admin and Owner role access have the ability to manage existing users and add new ones to the current Client Center.
+Users with Admin and Owner role access have the ability to manage existing users and add new ones to their Client Center.

-This is achieved through a dedicated **User Management** panel.
+This is achieved through the **User Management** page.

 ![picture](pictures/user_management.png)

 ### Customer Profile

-This is where customers can see more information about their company, including UIN and VAT number.
+This page is where customers can see more information about their registered company, including UIN and VAT number.

 ![picture](pictures/customer_profile.png)